Frequently asked questions

 A: No, the process for students to request accommodations and the work that SAS does with faculty to help make courses accessible in the event of an academic accommodation remains in place and will not change.
-This policy is part of a broader effort to enhance EIT accessibility across all university systems.
+This policy is part of a broader effort to enhance ICT accessibility across all university systems.

 Q: It sounds like this policy only applies to online courses.
 If I teach a face-to-face course, do I have to follow this policy?

-A: Yes, the policy applies to any course (face-to-face or online) that has EIT components (such as digital content, videos, multimedia, etc.).
+A: Yes, the policy applies to any course (face-to-face or online) that has ICT components (such as digital content, videos, multimedia, etc.).
 In fact, many face-to-face courses use a variety of digital course materials and therefore it is best practice and good course design to make sure these materials are accessible.

 Q: What resources and support are available for creation and remediation of digital content?

 A: Learn more about resources for digital accessibility.
 In addition, faculty and instructors can contact their local support staff (Educational Technology Designers, Instructions Designers) to learn more about how to meet ICT accessibility standards and make course materials accessible.